 Ever since I was a very young age I felt I was different, didn’t quite fit in.
 A lot of that has to do with being a highly sensitive person (which I wish I would have known growing up!).
 I have been interested and studied all things pertaining to metaphysics (energy work, meditation, visualization, crystals, chakras, auras, dreams), inner-reflection/mindfulness, relationships, world religions, mythology, and psychology since I was about 8 years old.
 I have been a teacher for as long as I can remember, professionally for over 25 years.
 I have taught everything from Social Studies, to Spanish, to all forms of music, dance and theatre.
 My students have ranged from ages 3 to 83.
-It’s safe to say I have seen all types of students and parents.
+It’s safe to say I have worked with ALL types of students and parents.

 Because of that I feel blessed to have had so many opportunities to learn and grow from those around me.
-In my last career as a middle school/high school teacher, I have seen first hand the importance of learning to communicate and parent through connection and respect.
+In my previous career as a middle school/high school teacher, I have seen firsthand the importance of learning to communicate and parent through connection and respect.
 We live in a different world now, way different then when we were growing up, or our parents or grandparents were growing up.
 We live in a digital age where communication breakdown is very common despite the technological advances that would make it otherwise.
 As parents, we need to step up our game and teach and connect with our children from the very beginning (meaning babyhood/toddlerhood/preschool age).
-Too often I sat in on parent conferences as a high school teacher with parents who said to me “I can’t make him/her do what I say anymore.
-He/she is bigger and stronger than me and I have lost control.
-They are slipping away from me making terrible choices and I don’t know what to do about it anymore”.
-I strive to work with parents starting at the pre-school level, teaching them there is a different way of parenting.
-This generation would best benefit from less controlling, “do as I say, not as I do”, punitive, fear-based parenting, and more connection-based, “get to the root of the need instead of just addressing the current behavior” style parenting.
+I believe this generation would benefit from less controlling, “do as I say, not as I do”, punitive, fear-based parenting, and more connection-based, “get to the root of the need instead of just addressing the current behavior” style parenting.
 Just as computer operating systems need constant updates and improvements, so do our parent operating systems, or we too will be antiquated and outdated.

 It was during my pregnancy that I was fortunate to meet and work with my own extremely caring and compassionate doula, Katie DeCicco.
 I learned I had a calling in birthwork to help women, to support women on their birth journeys before, during and beyond.
 I never wanted another woman to feel as lost and alone as I did during those early stages of motherhood.
 And thus began my journey into doulahood and birthwork.